 The Office of Academic Achievement and the College of Liberal Arts and Sciences (CLAS) have partnered to address barriers to student success in gateway courses.
 As part of our membership with the University Innovation Alliance (UIA), we will be piloting a project called Academic Recovery.
-Our goal is help students maintain their academic momentum by allowing them to retake a course in Organisms to Ecosystems (BIOL 2010) and Molecules to Cells (BIOL 2020) in which they earned a D, F or Withdrew from in a previous term.
+Our goal is help students maintain their academic momentum by allowing them to retake selected courses in which they earned a D, F or Withdrew from in a previous term.

 The Academic Recovery Project offers important support and benefits including: